What To Expect When You're Expecting To Drop IE11

 Image

-), allowing you to make an image contain or cover its contents rather than stretch -
+object-fit(Edge only supports it on<img>), allowing you to make an image contain or cover its contents rather than stretch -

 Improved media queries for pointer or mouse access Fun fact: this was one of the first demos I wrote working on Chrome.